-At Infineon we take data protection and confidentiality very seriously and adhere to the current national data protection regulations.
+BERTELSMANN takes the topic of data protection and confidentiality very seriously.
+We adhere to the provisions of the EU General Data Protection Regulation (EU-GDPR) as well as current national data protection regulations.
 Please read this data protection information carefully before submitting a report.

-The authority responsible for data protection in the whistleblowing system is Infineon Technologies AG, Compliance Department, Am Campeon 1-15, 85579 Neubiberg, Germany.
+The party responsible for data protection in the whistleblowing system is

 Use of the whistleblowing system takes place on a voluntary basis.
 If you submit a report via the whistleblowing system, we collect the following personal data and information:

 - your name, if you choose to reveal your identity,

 - whether you are employed at BERTELSMANN and

 - the names and other personal data of persons whom you list in your report, if applicable.

 Purpose and legal foundation of the data processing